chillpert/rayex/README.md

-# A Vulkan-based path Tracing Renderer
+# A Vulkan-based Path Tracing Renderer

 Runs on both Linux (x64) and Windows (x64).